Bulletin 40—Cambrian cephalopods

-This paper is essentially a prelude to the description of the cephalopods of the El Paso Limestone of NM in which these fossils, by reason of their large size, are particularly conspicuous.
-Owing to their silicification, the cephalopods stand out more strikingly in the outcrop than do representatives of most other groups; also they can be removed and studied with relative ease and to good advantage in terms of regional correlation.
-The description and classification of new material for the Upper Cambrian of the Llano uplift in Texas has provided the basis for a review of the whole problem of the oldest cephalopods.
+The description and classification of new material from the Upper Cambrian of the Llano uplift in Texas has provided the basis for a review of the whole problem of the oldest cephalopods.
 In the light of these discoveries it is possible to evaluate more critically the Cambrian fossils that have formerly been assigned to the cephalopods.
 These fossils may be grouped as follows:

 The new genus and species Palaeoceras mutabile exhibits siphuncular bulbs, previously reported only in material from eastern Asia.
 From this new evidence, the bulbs are accepted as a feature of the family Plectronoceratidae, which is redefined accordingly.
 The other genera, Plectronoceras of the Cambrian and Multicameroceras and Sinoeremoceras of the early Ordovician, are briefly reviewed.